Optimal stopping with nonlinear expectation: geometric and algorithmic solutions: Examples

 \subsection{Worst-case risk mapping}

+As discussed for example in \cite{denis2011function}, where further references can be found, many `worst case' risk mappings are naturally associated with settings involving ambiguity: for example, when the drift function $\mu$ or the volatility function $\sigma$ is ambiguous.
+These respective settings can be treated in two frameworks due to Peng: the former using the $g-$expectation \cite{peng1997backward} (see also \cite{chen2002ambiguity}), and the latter with $G-$Brownian motion and $G-$expectation \cite{peng2007g, peng2007gb}.
+In this section we consider a definition of `worst case' which is not related to ambiguity: namely, when the drift and volatility functions are known and the essential infimum of the payoff is considered (this was the nonlinear expectation considered in the example of Section \ref{sec:motiv}).
+This can be constructed by setting $\alpha(Q)=0$ in \eqref{dual} for all $Q\ll\PP$, giving $\rho(Z) = \PP - \essinf (Z)$ \cite[Remark 3.7]{barron2000radon}.
 Although the worst-case risk mapping does not satisfy Assumption \ref{continuity_assumption}, it was observed in Section \ref{sec:motiv} that formula \eqref{eq:guessv} generates the correct solution and, as such, is a useful heuristic.
 This heuristic is novel to the best of our knowledge: for example, it differs from the use of the simpler set $\mathcal{H}^\dagger$ (cf. \eqref{eq:hdag}).
 Indeed it is easy to see that if $\mathcal{H}$ is replaced by $\mathcal{H}^\dagger$ in \eqref{eq:repV}, instead of $w$ we obtain the constant function $w^\dagger(x) \equiv \bar g$, and for all $x \notin \arg\sup_{y \in [0,1]}g(y)$ we have

 Formula \eqref{eq:guessv} also differs from the heuristic use of the principle of smooth fit (cf. Corollary \ref{cor:sf}).
 This can be seen in Figure \ref{fig:4}, where the gain function is $g(x) = 1 + \sin (4 \pi x)$ and, as observed in Remark \ref{rem:ctsfit}, the use of smooth fit fails for initial points $x_0 \in (\frac 3 4, 1)$.